BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-ai-safety-regulation.md

     For example, "we need AI to have human values".<br/>
     Ok, _which_ human values?<br/>
-    What if you belong to a culture with a different opinion on human value <x>?<br/><br/>
+    What if you belong to a culture with a different opinion on a given particular human value?<br/><br/>

     For example, "it should generally promote freedom".
 What if you belong to a culture that leans authoritarian rather than libertarian?
-    In other words, a culture that doesn't hold freedom as a hallowed value.<br/><br/>
+    In other words, a culture that doesn't hold freedom to be a hallowed value.<br/><br/>

     An inverted approach is to transcend that discourse (sounds like the title of a humanities paper) via fully-democratized AI.
     We each have our own personal AIs.
 This is just like how a citizen of a democracy has their own voting rights.